DoctorLai/steem-load-balancer/README.md

 - windowMs: Time window in milliseconds for the rate limit (e.g., 60000 ms = 1 minute).
 - maxRequests: Maximum number of requests allowed in the time window.
 - version: The version of the Steem Load Balancer.
-- max_age: Cache duration for responses in seconds.
+- max_age: Cache duration for responses in seconds (GET).
 - logging: Boolean value to enable or disable logging.
 - sslCertPath: Path to the SSL certificate file for HTTPS communication.
 - sslKeyPath: Path to the SSL key file for HTTPS communication.
+- user_agent: User Agent String in the Header to forward.
+- min_blockchain_version: Min blockchain version number e.g. 0.23.0 to decide the validity of a node.
+- max_payload_size: Max payload size.
+- max_jussi_number_diff: Not used yet.

 ## Installation
 Clone the Repository: